efabless/caravel_board/README.md

 This repo provides firmware examples, flash programming and diagnostic tools for testing Open MPW and chipIgnite projects using Caravel.
 It also provides schematics, layout and gerber files for PCB evaluation and breakout boards.

+## MPW-2 & MPW-3 Project Owners

+See the README for the the Nucleo automated test setup here -- https://bit.ly/3KPriWb

 ## Firmware

 You will need python 3.6 or later.